qwshen/agentic-rag-framework/docs/setup-context-stores.md

 #### 5. Qdrant

-The following example shows how to use Qdrant to persist customer documents.
+The following examples show how to use Qdrant to persist customer documents.
+Embeddings are generated using the Llama 3 model served by Ollama at http://127.0.0.1:11434.

+##### 5.1 Local mode.
 The database file is located at /opt/db/qdrant.
-Embeddings are generated using the Llama 3 model served by Ollama at http://127.0.0.1:11434.

 ```json
 {